-(2) Essential activities must be performed at the minimum level possible.
-The minimum number of staff and support services may also be maintained to perform each of these essential activities.

-d.
-Effect of Appropriation Type on Shutdown.

-- (1) All activities not approved as essential must begin an orderly shutdown when all funds available for obligation are exhausted (i.e., no funds).
-The actual timetable for shutdown depends on the type and amount of funding carried over and available to the organization, function, program, or activity. - (2) In the case of annual funds, any unobligated balances expire for purposes of incurring new obligations at the end of the fiscal year, and shutdown commences immediately.
-Departmental elements funded by no-year or unexpired multiyear appropriations must continue to perform all activities at the minimum level possible until all available funding carried over from prior fiscal years has been exhausted.
-If Congress has not enacted an appropriation or continuing resolution at that time, those Departmental elements must commence shutdown activities.
-Each Departmental element with funds available should exercise prudence in making new obligations. - (3) In the case of DOE activities financed by revolving funds, shutdown activities commence if the fund revenues are interrupted or exhausted.
-If the fund revenues are decreasing or likely to be interrupted, programmatic activities should be reduced to a minimum level to prolong operation of the fund.
+- (2) Essential activities shall be performed at the minimum level possible.
+The minimum number of staff and support services may also be maintained to perform each of these essential activities. - d.
+Effect of Appropriation Type on Shutdown. - (1) All activities not approved as essential must begin an orderly shutdown when all funds available for obligation are exhausted (i.e., no funds).
+The actual timetable for shutdown will depend upon the type and amount of funding carried over and available to the organization, function, program, or activity. - (2) In the case of annual funds, any unobligated balances will expire for purposes of incurring new obligations, and shutdown would commence immediately.
+However, Departmental Elements funded by no-year or unexpired multiyear appropriations shall continue to perform all activities at the minimum level possible until all available funding carried over from prior fiscal years has been exhausted.
+If Congress has not enacted an appropriation or continuing resolution at that time, those Departmental Elements shall commence shutdown activities.
+Each Departmental Element with funds available should exercise prudence in making new obligations. - e.
+Actions to Be Taken Prior to Initiating Shutdown Activities. - (1) In the event of a funding lapse, carryover funds from prior fiscal years should be used to forestall, as long as possible, interruptions in activities funded by multiyear or no-year appropriations.
+Prior to the initiation of shutdown activities, all DOE operations should be limited to the minimum necessary activities to preserve the available funds and to continue all possible operations and functions.
+The Chief Financial Officer will reallocate available funds to the extent permitted by law to forestall the interruption of funding.
+Reallocation of funds will be made as follows: - (a) The Office of Budget may reallocate funds below the appropriation and fund account level through telephonic revisions to allotments.
+Such changes must be documented and immediately reflected in formal written revisions to DOE F 2260.2, "Advice of Allotment," as provided in the DOE Accounting Handbook. - (b) If DOE has specific statutory authority to reallocate and transfer funds between appropriations and/or fund accounts, the transfers will be effected in accordance with the standard fiscal procedures governing appropriation transfer of DOE funds.
+Such transfers generally will be effected on Standard Form (SF) 1151, "Nonexpenditure Transfer of Funds."